xwikisas/application-gdpr/README.md

 == Usage ==

 After instalation, you can go in the "Administer wiki" (XWiki.XWikiPreferences page), and under Applications tab from the left panel, you can find "GDPR".
-From there you will be able to activate or deactivate if the GDPR is enforced for the user profile pages.
+From there you will be able to recure user profile pages.